DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 * After validating a card through [ZeroAuth](https://developercielo.github.io/en/manual/cielo-ecommerce#zero-auth) or
 * In the authorization response for a cardholder-initiated transaction, in `Payment`.

-> **Notice**: The `IssuerTransactionId` value may be different in each response for an authorization or card validation.
+> **Note**: The `IssuerTransactionId` value may be different in each response for an authorization or card validation.

 > Please refer to the default request examples in [Creating a credit card transaction](https://developercielo.github.io/en/manual/cielo-ecommerce#creating-a-credit-card-transaction) or [Validating a card with Zero Auth](https://developercielo.github.io/en/manual/cielo-ecommerce#zero-auth).